 Personal medical and travel insurance

-- Medical: if you’re reporting locally, make sure that your insurance policy covers injuries sustained whilst working.
-Medical insurance is especially important for those working abroad: if you’re travelling for work purposes and you need any medical attention – hospital bills, medication, food and emergency transport will all add up frighteningly quickly.
+- Medical: make sure that your insurance policy covers injuries sustained whilst working.
+Medical insurance is especially important for those working abroad – if you’re travelling for work and you need medical attention, hospital bills, medication, food and emergency transport will all add up frighteningly quickly.
 Stay away from taking out basic holiday insurance – if something goes wrong and your provider realises that you are not on holiday, you simply won’t be covered.

 - If you are working abroad, having some kind of emergency response on your policy is incredibly important.
 It means that you can be evacuated to the nearest hospital for treatment if you are injured.
 And when hospital bills in a foreign country start to rapidly add up, you will need to be able to get back to your home country as quickly as possible.

 - Medevac cover is not just for assignments in conflict zones.
-The majority of casualties and injuries come from road accidents, which can happen anywhere and at anytime, and so it’s important to get insurance cover even if you’re not going to an area of the world that requires a helmet and a flak jacket.
+The majority of casualties and injuries come from road accidents, which can happen anywhere and at anytime, so it’s important to get insurance even if you’re not going to an area that requires a helmet and flak jacket.

 Repatriation after death

-- If you are working abroad, check to see whether this is covered in your policy.
+- If you are working abroad, check whether repatriation is covered in your policy.
 Many people wrongly believe that embassies and consulates on the ground will help with financial costs if the worst were to happen.
 They may provide logistical assistance, but they will not cover any of the expense.
-On top of repatriation costs there will be local funeral directors’ fees, mortuary fees, air-cargo charges and administrative costs, as well as any hotel bills and costs incurred for the people making these arrangements.
+On top of repatriation costs, there will be local funeral directors’ fees, mortuary fees, air cargo charges and administrative costs, as well as any hotel bills and costs incurred for the people making these arrangements.

 Life insurance for disability/injury and death